1. Home

 Why Does Seasonal Solar Panel Performance Matter to My Utility Bill?

 Solar seasonality can significantly influence solar panel efficiency and performance.
-There is a direct correlation between the amount of sunlight your panels can receive, and the amount of electricity they can generate.
-(And as a result, the amount of money you can save!)
+There is a direct correlation between the amount of sunlight your panels receive, and the amount of electricity they generate.

-The winter months historically have shorter days which means less sunlight, and the less sunlight your panels receive, the less electricity they will create.
+The winter months have shorter days and less sunlight.
+The less sunlight your panels receive, the less electricity they will create.
 The less electricity your panels create, the more electricity you’ll have to use from the electricity grid.
 And the more electricity you take from the grid, the higher your bill can be.

 Even if your solar power system includes enough panels and generation capacity to meet all of your energy needs, that doesn’t mean you’ll always have enough power available every single day.
-Each time your home draws power from the electricity grid instead of your solar panels, your electricity bill goes up.
-By recognizing the different expectations for seasonal solar panel performance, you can better anticipate fluctuations in your energy bills.
+By recognizing the usual differences in solar seasonality, you can anticipate fluctuations in your energy bills better.

 How Do Different Weather Conditions Influence Solar Panel Efficiency?

 Anything that gets between your solar panels and the sun can affect the amount of solar energy your system generates.
-This includes clouds, rain, shade from a nearby tree, and other weather-related situations.
-Keep in mind that just like you can still get sunburned on an overcast day, your panels will still be generating power during a variety of weather conditions, it’s just the total output that might change.
-Thus, it’s helpful to dig into the ways that weather can affect your solar panels:
+This can include clouds, snow and shade.
+Keep in mind, like you can still get sunburned on an overcast day, your panels will still be generating power during a variety of weather conditions, it’s just the total output that might change.
+Thus, it’s helpful to dig into the ways weather can affect your solar panels.

-As the temperature increases, panels can create less voltage and become less efficient in generating power.
-Solar panels actually work best on clear days when the temperature is under 80°F, so if it gets hotter, your performance may actually decrease.
+As the temperature increases, panels can create less voltage and become less efficient.
+Solar panels work best on clear days when the temperature is under 80°F. If it gets hotter, the system’s performance may decrease.

 Contrary to what you might believe, colder locations are still suitable for solar production.
-Modern solar panels are more efficient in cooler temperatures between 45°F and 75°F, as long as they have direct sunlight on a clear day.
+Modern solar panels are more efficient in cooler temperatures between 45-75°F, as long as they have direct sunlight on a clear day.

-Even on cloudy days when it’s raining outside, your solar panels are still working.
+Even on cloudy days, your solar panels are still working.
 They just aren’t generating electricity at peak efficiency.
 If the sun is shining in any capacity, diffuse or indirect sunlight will still reach your solar panels and create energy.

-While more snow can prevent a lot of your electricity generation, the angle your panels are installed at, and their slick surface can help the snow slide off once the sun comes out.
+While a major snowfall can limit or prevent electricity generation, the angle your panels are installed at, and their slick surface, can help the snow slide off once the sun comes out, and solar users are likely to regain power faster than utility-only power users who lose power in a winter storm.

 Solar Seasonality and Solar Panel Performance